Gautamr16/Kubernetes-K8s-/Kubernetes.md

 Before you begin, ensure you have the following:
-- Multiple Linux-based servers (VMs or physical machines)
+- Hostname: gautam
+- Operating System: Ubuntu 24.04 LTS
-- Ubuntu 20.04 or compatible Linux distribution
+- Kernel: Linux 6.8.0-38-generic
+- Architecture: x86-64
+Hardware Requirements:
-- 2 CPUs or more
+- CPUs: At least 2
-- 2GB or more of RAM per node
+- RAM: At least 2GB
-- Full network connectivity between all nodes

 ## Step-by-Step Installation